Open to the Public

-The Art Gallery at New York University Abu Dhabi (NYUAD Art Gallery) is pleased to announce a major solo exhibition of work by internationally-renowned sculptor Diana Al-Hadid will open in March 2016.
+The Art Gallery at New York University Abu Dhabi (NYUAD Art Gallery) is pleased to announce a major solo exhibition of work by internationally-renowned sculptor Diana Al-Hadid on view March 6 through May 28.
 Al-Hadid’s work transforms Renaissance and classical imagery into contemporary sculptural forms that appear to be decaying or resurfacing, often in a cascade of white, melting gypsum.
 Her towering sculptures, spectral wall pieces, and surreal bronzes will fill the 7,000 square foot gallery.

 The exhibition takes its title from a central work, Phantom Limb, a term referring to the sensations that a missing arm or leg is still present, and able to move.
 The title captures the character of much of Al-Hadid’s work, which evokes memory and long cultural history through a visceral, materially-focused working technique.
 The theme of memory and its physical manifestations in art and architecture runs throughout Al-Hadid’s work.

 The monumental sculpture of Phantom Limb is framed by two major wall insets: The Sleepwalker and Still Life.
 The first draws from the 4th Century BC bas-relief Gradiva, while the latter is a reworking of Hans Memling’s 1475 painting Allegory of Chastity.
 This ensemble travels from the artist’s recent show, The Fates, at the Secession Vienna.
 These three “fates” anchor a series of related sculptures, alongside the world-premiere of an epic new triptych of wall panels.
 For these brightly colored, shimmering wall panels, Al-Hadid responds to the Renaissance triptych, Battle of San Romano by Paolo Uccello.
 Like Uccello, Al-Hadid experiments and expands the pictorial space in her panels, oscillating between painting and sculpture.